ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

   <img src="/public/svg/wizard_telescope.svg" width="100%" style="max-width: 25rem; margin:4rem 0;"/>
 </figure>

-### Revalidation With `Last-Modified` & `If-Modified-Since`
+### Revalidation with `Last-Modified` & `If-Modified-Since`

 Remember how we mentioned the perfect cache would only fetch a new resource when it was 100% certain one was available?
 One way to achieve that is to allow browsers to interrogate servers as per whether such a resource is indeed available.
 But how can a browser indicate which version of a resource it currently has?

 Enter `If-Modified-Since`.
 Extending our example above, imagine if a browser wanted to fetch `image.jpeg` on April 15th, a day after the date specified by the `Expires` header.
-You'll notice that in the code snippet above contains `Last-Modified` header, which signals that last time the server is aware that the image was updated.
+You'll notice that the code snippet above contains `Last-Modified` header, which indicates the last time the server believes that the image was updated.

 Given that the browser already has `image.jpeg` in its cache, it can tell the server that it already has a copy of the image that was last modified on April 12th: